lucaspedro/converter_csv_to_json/README.md

 This is an implementation works with a structure in CSV file, which represents a nested JSON, with parents and children.
 The algorithm presented here converts this format from CSV to specific JSON.
 A JSON data structure can be very useful for representing nested data types, as in the case of the project: https://github.com/lucaspedro/JSON-Parameterizable-Side-Bar.
 However, a CSV data structure is much more easily filled out by a lay user, making the interest in such an implementation greater.
+In order to create a more friendly environment for the implementation of the SideBar parameterized by JSON, this CSV converter code was made.

 # Configuration